-More information on the Myotonic Dystrophy Foundation is available at www.myotonic.org or 866-968-6642.
+More information on Myotonic is available at www.myotonic.org or 866-968-6642.

-Shannon Lord was the founding chairman of Myotonic Dystrophy Foundation and a board member from 2006 to 2009.
+Shannon Lord was the founding chairman of Myotonic and a board member from 2006 to 2009.
 She had the mild form of adult-onset myotonic dystrophy type 1 (DM1) and her two grown sons have childhood-onset DM.
 She was a speaker, advocate and fundraiser for the myotonic dystrophy cause for nearly 15 years, and was responsible for the participation of American family members at the International Myotonic Dystrophy Consortium (IDMC) meeting in 2005.
-The Myotonic Dystrophy Foundation evolved from that meeting, with Shannon at its helm.
+Myotonic evolved from that meeting, with Shannon at its helm.
 She wrote the following letter to help newly-diagnosed family members navigate life with myotonic dystrophy.

 Shannon's untimely passing on June 4, 2013 was a tremendous loss to the myotonic dystrophy community.
-While she continues to be very much missed, her legacy lives on in the Myotonic Dystrophy Foundation and the many lives she touched.
+While she continues to be very much missed, her legacy lives on in Myotonic and the many lives she touched.